musfarmuhamed/QOSF_Task/README.md

 # QOSF_Screening_Task

-Screening Task 1 and 4 of QOSF Mentorship Program
+This repository contains Task 1 and Task 4 of QOSF Mentorship Program Screening Tasks.

+Only circuit depth of 88 is achieved in task 4 whereas depth under 50 is required.
+Hence I have also did Task 1.